PyKrishanu/S-P500-Market-Pulse/README.md

 # S&P 500 Market Pulse

 ## 🎯 Project Goal:
-Summarize the overall year on year performance of S&P 500 Index Consistently strong-performing stocks to be considered for long term investment Investment overview based on industries and sectors in S&P 500 Index
+- Summarize the overall year on year performance of S&P 500 Index
+- Suggest consistently strong-performing stocks to be considered for long term investment
+- Provide an investment overview based on industries and sectors in S&P 500 Index

 ## 📁 Files Included